siyia2/iso-commander/README.md

 Features:
 * Cached ISO management for reduced disk thrashing.
-* Utilizes GNU/Linux utilities: rm,rmdir,cp,mv,libmount,umount,find.
+* Utilizes GNU/Linux utilities: rm,rmdir,cp,mv,libmount,umount.
 * Tab completion and history support.
 * Sanitized shell commands for improved security.
 * Ultra lightweight with no reliance on ncurses or any other external libraries for terminal control.